 Welcome to the Accidentalis Brewery blog.
 I brew in my garage.

-Where possible, the instructive sections of my blog are well researched, and where necessary, I point out the lack of authoritative reference.
-I am not a scientist, rather have a fine arts background – so there maybe a blind spot on the math or scientific principle behind something for me – happy to have that pointed out.
-Mostly, I hope that I can provide inspiration to new home brewers to keep at it – give things a try – and learn to look internally to refine skills ands techniques that can dramatically change their brewing.
+Where possible, the instructive sections of my blog are researched, and where necessary, I point out the lack of authoritative reference.
+I am not a scientist, rather have a fine arts background – so there may be a blind spot on the math or scientific principle behind something for me – happy to have that pointed out.
+Mostly, I hope that I can inspire new homebrewers to keep at it – give things a try – and learn to look internally to refine skills and techniques that can dramatically change their brewing.
 I should add, I don’t believe everything I read, and when I suspect a myth or hubris, I will test the idea and make my own conclusion.